reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 image:
   auto: 0072-aws
 ---
-In the early days of development using AWS, we prefer to focus on writing application code instead of spending time on setting up the environment for accessing AWS services.
-While building our applications, we access various AWS services  - for example, upload files in S3, store some data in DynamoDB, send messages to SQS, write event handlers with lambda functions, etc.
+When we build applications with AWS, we access various AWS services for multiple purposes: store files in S3, save some data in DynamoDB, send messages to SQS, write event handlers with lambda functions, and many others.
+In the early days of development, we prefer to focus on writing application code instead of spending time on setting up the environment for accessing AWS services.

 **Setting up a development environment for using these services requires creating different infrastructure resources coupled with giving the right level of access following the principles of least privilege.** To avoid getting bogged down by these mundane tasks, we use [LocalStack](https://github.com/localstack/localstack) to develop and unit test our applications with mock implementations of these services.

 Simply put, **LocalStack is an open-source test framework for developing applications with mock AWS services.
-It provides a testing environment on our local machine with the same APIs as real AWS.** We switch to the real AWS services only in the integration environment and beyond.
+It provides a testing environment on our local machine with the same APIs as real AWS.** We switch to using the real AWS services only in the integration environment and beyond.

 {% include github-project.html url="https://github.com/thombergs/code-examples//tree/master/aws/localstack" %}